 Guaranteed Success

 At a recent continuing education class, I was speaking with some other home inspectors, and one of them asked the group what was the one trait that made them successful.
-Most of the group gave predictable answers, touting their experience or explaining how thankful they were for their rewards.
+Most of the group gave predictable answers, touting their experience or explaining how thankful they were for their good fortune.
 I didn’t provide an answer at that moment, as I couldn’t pick out one particular thing that lead to my (relative) success.

 am I the number one home inspector in my area?